 Ir al contenido principal

-Acebutolol - un betabloqueante
+Acebutolol - a beta-blocker

 Sectral